 If you make the headline too focused on college students, “mom bloggers” might overlook your article.
 The goal is to write content with a great chance of earning backlinks from multiple markets (without being so generalized that it doesn’t really catch anyone’s attention).

-Part 6: Write a More In-Depth and More Authentic Version of a Competitor’s Content
+6) Write a More In-Depth and More Authentic Version of a Competitor’s Content

-If you have been blogging for a while, chances are that you know about Brian Dean’s skyscraper technique.
+If you have been blogging for a while, chances are you already know about Brian Dean’s skyscraper technique.
 If you are not familiar with this idea, the term refers to creating new and significantly better content than your competitors so that your content can outshine and outrank theirs.

 This approach to content creation is especially relevant if your business is in a “boring” industry.
 You might even have an advantage in creating something more in-depth and creative than what your competitors are publishing if they haven’t invested many resources into it.
 On the other hand, a brand in a “fun” industry knows the importance of producing top-notch content because of the intense competition for attention.